Value-added tax (VAT)

 Payroll tax is payable on a quarterly basis, commencing on the first day of April, July, October, and January.
 Payments are due within 15 days of the end of each tax period.

-Effective 1 July 2017, the employee portion of the payroll tax will be calculated using a marginal tax rate structure as follows:
+Effective 1 April 2018, a reduction from 4.75% to 4% in payroll tax was introduced for all workers earning less than BMD 48,000.
+As such, the new employee portion of the payroll tax will be calculated using a marginal tax rate structure as follows:

 |Annual remuneration (BMD)